placerda/architecture-center/docs/solution-ideas/articles/secure-ml-architecture-fsi-content.md

 ### Responsible AI

-* [Responsible AI](https://learn.microsoft.com/en-us/azure/machine-learning/concept-responsible-ai).
-In the Financial Services Industry, it is imperative to implement AI in a responsible manner.
+* In the Financial Services Industry, it is imperative to implement AI in a responsible manner.
 As AI increasingly influences decision-making, it is crucial to ensure these decisions are made ethically and responsibly.
-The Azure Machine Learning [Responsible AI dashboard](https://learn.microsoft.com/en-us/azure/machine-learning/concept-responsible-ai-dashboard) provides a comprehensive framework for guaranteeing the responsible use of AI, enabling data scientists to develop configurations that meet stringent privacy laws and adhere to company policies.
+The Azure Machine Learning [Responsible AI dashboard](https://learn.microsoft.com/en-us/azure/machine-learning/concept-responsible-ai-dashboard) provides a comprehensive framework for guaranteeing the [responsible use of AI](https://learn.microsoft.com/en-us/azure/machine-learning/concept-responsible-ai), enabling data scientists to develop configurations that meet stringent privacy laws and adhere to company policies.

 ## Potential use cases